israralam145/366pi-Internship-Journal/Week 7.md

 * Working on implementation on Outlook.
 * Fixing the layout in Outlook because the format is not the same as Gmail.
+* Templates are now working as expected in outlook.

 <h3>Progress</h3>